mmaceira/RNN_for_Inferring_Intentions/README.md

 It can be downloaded from:
 https://zenodo.org/record/3522205#.XqG1F_mxU5k

-After downloading and unzipping it, it has to be stored to expected location as follows:
+After downloading and unzipping it, it has to be stored in a force_based_human_intention_inference inside this repo as follows:

-mv force-based-human-intention-inference-v1.0/albertoOA-force-based-human-intention-inference-d4e48c5/ RNN_for_Inferring_Intentions/
+cp -r ~/Downloads/force-based-human-intention-inference-v1.0/albertoOA-force-based-human-intention-inference-d4e48c5/ RNN_for_Inferring_Intentions/force_based_human_intention_inference

 ## Experiments:

-Simple main to load the dataset data, it checks that the dataset has been downloaded and stored correctly: python main_data_load.py
+### Check dataset

+You can check that the dataset is stored correctly with: \s\s

+python main_data_load.py \s\s

+It creates a folder input_waveform_aolivares_data/ with all the waveforms of the dataset \s\s

 To run the examples just call: